microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 It's helpful to reiterate the cases for which detached tree may be relevant (see [above](#when-are-detached-trees-relevant) for details on each one):

--   a) Reverting a commit
+-   (a) Reverting a commit
--   b) Aborting a transaction
+-   (b) Aborting a transaction
--   c) Rebasing a local branch
+-   (c) Rebasing a local branch
--   d) Applying a rebased commit (that was concurrent to the tree's detach)
+-   (d) Applying a rebased commit (that was concurrent to the tree's detach)

 This last case can be further decomposed as follows:

--   d1) Applying a rebased commit from a local branch where that commit was concurrent to the tree's detach
+-   (d1) Applying a rebased commit from a local branch where that commit was concurrent to the tree's detach
--   d2) Applying a rebased commit from a peer where the commit's reference sequence number is lower than the sequence number of the commit that detached the tree
+-   (d2) Applying a rebased commit from a peer where the commit's reference sequence number is lower than the sequence number of the commit that detached the tree
--   d3) Applying a rebased commit from a peer where the commit's reference sequence number is greater than or equal to the sequence number of the commit that detached the tree
+-   (d3) Applying a rebased commit from a peer where the commit's reference sequence number is greater than or equal to the sequence number of the commit that detached the tree

 For each such case, we can infer how long detached trees may need to be kept (i.e., not GC-ed) if we wanted to ensure their availability for that use case.

--   a) So long as the host application holds a `Revertible` for an edit that detached or edited the tree
+-   (a) As long as the host application holds a `Revertible` for an edit that detached or edited the detached tree
--   b) So long as the transaction that detached or edited the tree is open
+-   (b) As long as the transaction that detached or edited the detached tree is open
--   c) So long as the edits that detached or edited the tree remain on the branch
+-   (c) As long as the edits that detached or edited the detached tree remain on the branch
--   d1) Same as c)
+-   (d1) As long as the edit that detached the tree remain on the branch
--   d2) So long the minimum reference sequence number is less than the sequence number of the edits that detached or edited the tree
+-   (d2) As long as the minimum reference sequence number is less than the sequence number of the edit that detached the tree
--   d3) Forever
+-   (d3) Forever

 This last case is important:
-for any detached tree, it's always possible, at some point in the future, for a peer to send a commit that corresponds to case d3.
+for any detached tree, it's always possible, at some point in the future, for a peer to send a commit that corresponds to case (d3).
 This makes it clear that, if we want to GC _any_ detached trees, we should at least GC those that would only be relevant to this last case.
 We can ensure a client can recover such a GC-ed tree when relevant by forcing peers to include in the commits they send out a copy of the relevant detached trees.